rust-lang/docs.rs/README.md

 #### `doc` subcommand

 This subcommand will only build documentation of a crate.
-This subcommand is designed to run inside a container.
+It is designed to run inside a secure container.

 ```
 cargo run -- doc <CRATE_NAME>